 Keynote Title: Bridging universities, hospitals and the workplace: The Human Sentinel Surveillance (tbc)

-As a specialist in occupational and environmental medicine, she works with the interplay between environment and health.
+Dr. Schlünssen is professor of occupational and environmental epidemiology, MD specialised in Occupational Medicine, and deputy head for research and talent at Department of Public Health, Aarhus University.
+She work with the interplay between environment and health.
 Her main research areas are respiratory diseases, allergy and exposure assessment – mainly within the public health and the occupational field.
-She has more than 280 journal papers published.
+Dr Schlünssen has a special interest for generation studies on environmental exposure and subsequent health outcome in future generations.

 Dr. El Jaafari is full Professor at the Faculty of Sciences – Moulay Ismail University of Meknes (Morocco).